-Installing System Memory
+Installing System Memory (DIMMs)

-Your X299 MICRO ATX 2 has (4) 288-pin slots for DDR4 memory.
+Your Z370 FTW has (4) 288-pin slots for DDR4 memory.
 These slots support 4GB, 8GB and 16GB DDR4 DIMMs.
 There must be at least one memory slot populated for the board to boot and operate.

-The Intel® X299 chipset supports Quad-Channel DDR4 memory, a maximum of 64GB and up to 4000MHz+ (OC) for Skylake-X. It is recommended to always use following order: 2, 4, 3, 1.
-See chart to the right:
+The Intel® Z370 chipset supports dual-channel DDR4 memory, a maximum of 64GB and up to 4133MHz+ (OC).
+You must populate even-slots (2, 4) first.
+The board will not boot if only odd-slots (1, 3) are populated.
+See chart below:

 Use the following procedure to install memory DIMMs.
-Note that there is a key notch near the center of the DIMM slots.
-This matches the gap on a DDR4 DIMM to ensure the memory is installed a 4 DIMM Quad Channel kit for Skylake-X. Fill the memory slots in the properly, and to prevent the incorrect installation of memory.
+Note that there is a small gap near the center of the DIMM slots.
+This matches the gap on a DDR4

+DIMM to ensure the memory is installed properly, and to prevent the incorrect installation of memory.